teableio/airtable2teable/README.md

 # airtable2teable

-The data pipeline from airtable database to teable database
+The data pipeline from airtable database to teable database.